Here is a refresher on how to help you make nutritious, safe and healthy food selections for you and your family.

 Eating food is something we do every day and spend a lot of money on over the period of a year or a lifetime.
-It is especially important for those with babies and children to limit additives and preservatives, especially in the very early years, as studies are finding that diet is playing a more important part in their development.
+It is especially important for those with babies and children to limit additives and preservatives, and sugars especially in the very early years, as studies are finding that diet is playing a more important part in their development.
 So please read your food labels.
-I believe it is important to cut down on toxic food in our diet and exercise the power of the purchasing dollar by not buying products which make us ill.
+I believe it is important to cut down on toxic food in our diet and exercise the power of your purchasing dollar by not buying products which make us ill.

 Fresh Organic Produce

 - We try to buy organic alternatives to fresh produce which have high chemical residuals.
 These are listed on the Dirty Dozen (see link below) such as strawberries, peppers, spinach, cherries, blueberries, apples, potatoes, etc

 - We do not buy fresh or organic produce from any other country except from Canada and the U.S.A.

 - We try to buy local as much as possible especially Certified Organic from the province of British Columbia.
 Always a good choice.

 Accurate, honest labelling should be a right of the consumer to know what is in the “food” you and your family eat.
 It’s way past time to require (by law) food producers and processors to show what is “hidden” in our food if there is a hint of harmfulness in an ingredient.
 More than ever before “you are what you eat” has never had more meaning, or long-term “side affects”.
 Take care and good health!